JonahBraun/debs-recipes/_posts/2016-05-05-cold-summer-pizza.md

 ---
 On a hot, hot summer day try these cool pizzas.

 Purchase prebaked pizza crusts, pita pockets or flat bread.
 Top with one of the following tasty combos or create your own.
+Hint: Be generous with the first layer of creamy spread.

 Seafood